sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 </call-out>

-<p>Some emails are too important to do normal list management checks, such as password resets or critical alerts.
-Enabling this filter will bypass the normal unsubscribe / bounce / spam report checks and queue the email for delivery.</p>
+Some emails are too important to do normal list management checks, such as password resets or critical alerts.
+Enabling this filter will bypass the normal unsubscribe / bounce / spam report checks and queue the email for delivery.

 <table class="table table-striped table-bordered">
 <tbody>